drklee3/COEN177L/lab4/README.md

 1. The page does not exist in memory:

    The page is added to the "front" of the list.
 If memory is full, the first page inserted is removed.
+In this implementation, it uses a circular vector and the page at the position is replaced.

 2. The page exists in memory: